USACE/cumulus/_coverpage.md

 <!-- _coverpage.md -->

-# Cumulus
+# Cumulus Documentation

-> Meteorology, With Simple Data Access
+> System & Software Development Documentation for the Cumulus Platform

 <p>This documentation is under constant improvement.
 Join-in at the GitHub link below.</p>